MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

 # Troubleshoot issues with Git clone to Azure repos

-This article helps you troubleshoot the problem when you try to clone a Git repository of Azure DevOps and the Git clone or Git Push function fails.
+This article helps you to troubleshoot the problems that may occur while performing clone or push function to the Git repository of Azure DevOps.

 ## Troubleshoot issues with Git clone to a repository

-When you try cloning a repository in GitHub, various issues may cause the Git clone operation failing such as proxy configuration, SSL certificate, or credential cache problems.
+When you try cloning a repository in GitHub, various issues such as, proxy configuration, SSL certificate, or credential cache problems , might cause the Git clone operation to fail.

 ## Troubleshooting check list

+To identify the cause of the issues, follow these steps:

-1. Step 1.
-Enable [verbose tracing](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt--v) to set verbose level of tracing for the Git commands that you're running.
+1. Enable [verbose tracing](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt--v) to set verbose level of tracing for the Git commands that you're running.

-2. Step 2.
-Set the following variables in sequence, and run the Git commands for each set variable to get more information on the errors.
+2. Set the following variables in sequence, and run the Git commands for each set variable to get more information on the errors.
     - GIT_TRACE=1
     - GIT_TRACE_PACKET=1
     - GIT_TRACE_CURL_NO_DATA=1